Background to the workload toolkit

 Section 2: Guidance, training materials and practical tools to address specific areas

 These resources aim to support school leaders and teachers to reduce workload throughout their school(s).
-The resources are grouped into themes that have been identified as issues which can lead to high workload in schools:
+The resources are grouped into themes that have been identified as issues which could led to high workload in schools:

 The resources include advice and workshops that can be used to structure an INSET day, staff meeting or training session in a school or group of schools.
 There are also a number of ready-made tools, as well as case studies, of schools implementing a similar approach.